Bracken taxonomic abundances#

 filtered = "filtered"

-filtered_paths = list(filter(lambda path: STUDY in path and "_"+filtered+"_" in path and k2_database in path and bracken_level+".txt" in path, retrieved))
+filtered_paths = list(filter(lambda path: STUDY in path and "_"+filtered+"_" in path and k2_database in path and bracken_level+".txt" in path, data_files))

 print("sample name\tfilename\tfull_location")